You have been charged with a criminal offence. You have never been to court before.

 The person who is charged with the offence is called the "accused" or "defendant".
 You have a right to be in court at any time when your case is being dealt with.
 When your case is called, you should walk to the front of the courtroom and identify yourself.
 During a trial you should sit near the front of the court so that you can hear everything that is going on.
 If you are not represented by a lawyer, you should bring a note pad and pen or pencil to take notes about what witnesses say.

 Usually, during the first court appearance there are no witnesses.
 They will be needed later during the trial to give evidence of what they know about the case.
 Both you and the Crown Attorney may call witnesses and cross-examine each other's witnesses if you choose to.

-If you call a witness who is then cross-examined by the Crown Attorney, you may ask the witness further questions based on his or her answers during cross-examination.
+If you call a witness who is then cross-examined by the Crown Attorney, you may ask the witness further questions based on their answers during cross-examination.
 This is called redirect evidence.

-In larger centres there may be community groups who provide courtworkers to help individuals through the court process.
+In some parts of the province there may be community groups who provide courtworkers to help individuals through the court process.
 They cannot give you legal advice.

 They can help explain what will happen in court, provide support, and help you contact legal and community services.
 They will speak to anyone who may need help.